davidmeredith/devsGuidebook/devGuidebook.md

     // Extract our final result, or pattern match the error, same as above
 ```

-##### Can I combine Monads and ADTs to model multiple or error states
+##### Can I Combine Monads and ADTs to Model Multiple Success or Error states

 Yes.
-Our parameterised error can wrap a polymorphic type such as an ADT used to model all possible error variations.
+Our parameterised Left error and Right success types can each wrap a polymorphic type such as an ADT used to model all possible error and success variations.
 To continue our example, we add a new `PoorRating` data object to our ADT to return the minimum required rating should the pie receive a poor rating:

 ```Kotlin
 sealed class BakingServiceError {